benlycos/automation-tests/README.md

 This script will take almost 3 minutes to finish running.
 After this script is run's it will create a folder called `speedtest-result` in which there will be a file which will be named like `final_result--xxxxxxxxxxxxx.json` or `final_error--xxxxxxxxxxxxx.json`.

 Error file is generated when there is an issue in getting speed test done in one of the interfaces.
 If error file is created follow these steps
+1. Note the previous uploaded file link tha is in the `file_link--xxxxxxxxxxxxx.txt` fileso that we can use it for issue referencing purpose.
-1. Run the test again after uploading the existing test.
+2. Run the test again.
-2. If that also shows the same resut test the dongle which is giving error individually and see if the dongle if of lower bandwidth.
+3. If that also shows the same resut test the dongle which is giving error individually and see if the dongle if of lower bandwidth.
-3. If lower bandwidth tell that to the user and replace the dongle or see if the performace gets better
+4. If lower bandwidth tell that to the user and replace the dongle or see if the performace gets better
-4. If the bandwidth is not the reason report issue with the test links attached.
+5. If the bandwidth is not the reason report issue with the test links attached.

 If the tests ran successfully.
 This file will contain the aggregated % and combined speed for upload as well as download and also the individual connection speed.